Stein's method for marginals on large graphical models: Conclusion

 \section{Conclusion}

 In this paper, we consider the locality structure in high-dimensional distributions.
-We introduce a quantitative analysis by proposing the $\delta$-locality condition and establishing a marginal Otto-Villani inequality.
+We introduce a quantitative analysis by proposing the $\delta$-locality condition and establishing a marginal Otto--Villani inequality.
 We develop the Stein's method for analyzing the marginals, and give new characterization of the locality structure based on the Stein's method.
-The marginal form of the Otto-Villani inequality provides refined approximation guarantees for low-dimensional marginals, which lays the theoretical foundation for localization methods.
+The marginal form of the Otto--Villani inequality provides refined approximation guarantees for low-dimensional marginals, which lays the theoretical foundation for localization methods.
 We also propose to apply the localization methodology in distribution approximation and sampling to design scalable algorithms in high dimensions.
-As examples, we show how to localize the LIS method and score matching, to design scalable algorithms for high-dimensional distributions.
+As examples, we show how to localize the likelihood-informed subspace method and score matching, to design scalable algorithms for high-dimensional distributions.

 It wound be interesting to extent the analysis framework to more general distributions and different locality conditions.
 Relaxing the log concavity assumption, and finding operations that preserve the locality would be practically interested.
 It is also interesting to investigate the localization methodology in other applications, such as the kernel methods and the modern generative models.
 We will leave these as future work.